How do x-ray systems work?

 The x-ray shadow graph is generated as a result of the different attenuating properties to the product under inspection.
 For instance a fragment of glass in a pack of cheese has a higher attenuation (adsorption) than the cheese in which it is embedded therefore as that section of the pack is inspected the area of glass generates a “shadow” or lower beam intensity that the detector can record and display.

 It is by this very simple principle that all x-ray systems operate.

-Although generally with food products the contaminant has higher absorption and therefore generally displays as a darker than the background image it is still possible to detect material that has a lower absorption that the background.
+In food products the contaminant generally has higher absorption and therefore generally displays as darker than the background image, yet it is still possible to detect material that has a lower absorption than the background.
 This allows the detection of voiding in filled packs and the detection of missing components in multiple unit packs.

-The same shadow attenuation principles apply for the inspection of pharmaceuticals, missing, broken tablets, missing instruction leaflets etc. and across a whole range of industries and quality applications that are beyond the scope of the brief introduction.
+The same shadow attenuation principles apply for the inspection of pharmaceuticals, broken tablets, missing leaflets etc. and across a whole range of industries and quality applications that are beyond the scope of this brief introduction.

-There are numerous types of x-ray image generating devices but broadly they fall into two categories a line (or linear) array or an area sensor.
+There are numerous types of x-ray image generating devices but broadly they fall into two categories:

-In conclusion both techniques have their advantages and at AIS you will always have access to the most appropriate system for your requirement.
+In conclusion both techniques have their advantages and at AIS you will always have access to the most appropriate x-ray inspection system for your requirement.